bookofproofs/bookofproofs.github.io/_sources/history/20th-century/burkill.md

 * In 1961 Cambridge promoted Burkill to be Reader in Mathematical Analysis.
 * it was as keeper of the college and its traditions that Burkill saw his role.
 * Coming to office at a time of widespread student unrest, he took a far-sighted view of its eventual course, and devised effective machinery for consultation and dialogue with junior members without saddling the college with a statutory commitment to full participation in its government more easily incurred than shed.
+* His relationship with the fellows was also based on consultation, and in particular on cultivating a spirit of trust and co-operation between the master and the tutors ...
 * After retiring as Master, he served as editor of the Mathematical Proceedings of the Cambridge Philosophical Society.
 * However he continued his interest in integration theories and published a short paper Fourier-Stieltjes integrals in 1973.
 * It examines problems in Fourier analysis that led to the development of the theory of generalised functions.